SouthernMethodistUniversity/hpc_docs/_sources/portal.md

 ## Shell Access

 1. Select "M3 Shell Access" from the "Clusters" drop-down menu.
 Note that this shell access does not provide access to graphical applications.
-If needed, please use a `"Remote Desktop" <portal_remote_desktop>`{.interpreted-text role="ref"} instance.
+If needed, please use a [Remote Desktop](portal_remote_desktop) instance.
 2. When finished using the shell, type `exit` and close the browser tab.